 What is HELLP syndrome?

 HELLP syndrome is a dangerous pregnancy complication characterized by liver and blood abnormalities.
 HELLP stands for hemolysis (breakdown of red blood cells), elevated liver enzymes, and low platelet (blood cell fragments needed for blood clotting) count.
-It is a form of severe preeclampsia, a pregnancy disorder characterized by high blood pressure and protein in the urine.
+It is a form of severe preeclampsia, a condition that can happen after the 20th week of pregnancy or right after pregnancy.
+It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working properly.
+Some of these signs include having protein in the urine, changes in vision and severe headache.
 HELLP syndrome occurs in about 10 percent of pregnancies complicated by severe preeclampsia (7).

 What are the symptoms of HELLP syndrome?

 Symptoms of HELLP syndrome usually occur in the third trimester of pregnancy, though they can begin earlier.
 Symptoms also may appear in the first 48 hours after delivery.
 A pregnant woman should contact her health care provider if she experiences these symptoms:

 - Pain in the stomach or upper-right abdomen

 HELLP syndrome affects less than 1 percent of pregnant women (8).